HPC News Bytes – 20260504

 – DARPA US2QC, PsiQuantum, Microsoft

 2023 Year in Review is our annual special edition as we look back at one of the more eventful years in recent history for HPC, AI, Quantum Computing, and other advanced technologies.
-The list below includes time stamps (in minutes and seconds) and the associated topic in the podcast.

 – EU Exascale, HLRS, MareNostrum Inauguration